OpenNebula/docs/source/advanced_components/marketplace/marketapp.rst

 | Virtual Machine          | ``onemarketapp vm import``               | Imports a VM into the marketplace, and recursively all the disks associated
 +--------------------------+------------------------------------------+--------------------------------------------------------------------------------------------------+

-The three above commands are interactive, although they can run in batch mode (see below).
+These three commands are interactive, although they can run in batch mode (see below).
 The process is as follows:

 - Ask the user if she wants to import everything (service template and VM template or VM template and images) or not.
 - Ask the marketplace to import the main template to.